kerrynjohns/tidy-data-assignment-wk4/README.md

 5) From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 The final dataset is saved and submitted as 'tidy_dataset.txt'

+A codebook is included to describe the resulting dataset.